The Blank Slate Internet

 University.
 The talk covered mapping IP

-evolution and potential technical means available to automate the communication
+evolution and potential technical means available to automate the

 of IP evolution between the university and the marketplace.
 These concepts led to the BCNGroup Charter